wrealaero/SpeedAutoClicker-Mac/README.md

 - Example: With 100ms interval and 50% duty cycle:
   - Mouse button is pressed for 50ms
   - Mouse button is released for 50ms
-- For games that need longer click duration, try increasing this value
+- For games that require precise click timing, adjust this value to match the game's requirements

 ## Support